 - Promotes and supports hospital participation in patient safety training and other educational meetings provided by the New Mexico Hospital Association

-New Mexico critical access hospitals (CAHs) are all using different systems and methods of reporting data and all have different electronic systems and methods of reporting data and even distribute data differently.
-OPCRH enlisted a contractor, iVantage, to provide technical assistance focused on quality improvement (QI) related to the Medicare Beneficiaries Quality Improvement Project (MBQIP) measures.
+New Mexico critical access hospitals (CAHs) all use different electronic systems, and have different methods of reporting and distributing data.
+OPCRH partners with iVantage, to provide technical assistance focused on quality improvement (QI) related to the Medicare Beneficiaries Quality Improvement Project (MBQIP) measures.
 This has opened great sharing of quality measures and improvement ideas with these quality directors.
 New Mexico rural hospitals are identifying areas of QI and using a network-based approach to facilitate best practice exchanges among the participating hospitals.

 In New Mexico, financial assessment benchmarking is being done by a group of small rural hospitals and CAH leaders.
-They look at the top ten financial indicators that they choose and are assessing the greatest need by the group and focus on how to improve these measures.
-These activities are organized by the New Mexico Small Rural Hospital Network.
+They look at the financial indicators that they chose, assess the greatest need by the group, and focus on how to improve those measures.
+These activities are organized by the New Mexico Rural Hospital Network.
 This year they have focused on revenue and billing measures.

 New Mexico is working with Eastern Emergency Medical Services (EMS) Corp to conduct leadership training based on the assessment completed last year.
-On-site leadership trainings are being developed and will be starting by the beginning of 2019.
-Through Regional Trauma Advisory Committee (ReTRAC), joint discussions and educational opportunities are being provided to CAH emergency department (ED) staff and EMS services discussing how calls went and how they can be improved on in the future are conducted throughout the state regularly.
-The main goal is to improve the services being provided to the public.
+On-site leadership trainings are ongoing since the beginning of 2019.
+Joint discussions and educational opportunities are being provided to CAH emergency department (ED) staff and EMS services to discuss how calls went, and how they can be improved on in the future are conducted throughout the state regularly.
+The main goal is to improve services being provided to the public.

 Please provide information about network activities in your state to support Flex Program activities.

 New Mexico has a strong networking focus.
-New Mexico Small Rural Hospital Network, collaborating with the Hospital Association, has regular leadership meetings but many subgroups have developed and now we have ED staff networking, quality directors, nurses, financial staff, and so many great things are being shared and learned all through these networking groups.
+The New Mexico Rural Hospital Network and the New Mexico Hospital Association have regular leadership meetings.
+Many subgroups have developed and now they have ED staff networking, quality directors, nurses, and financial staff.
+So many great things are being shared and learned through these networking groups.